-Once the vehicle has started, the engine will run for 15 minutes.
-To cancel remote start, press the "Remote Start" button once.
+Once the engine starts it will run for 15 minutes.
+To cancel remote start, press and release the "Remote Start" button once.

 To enter the vehicle while the engine is running during a remote start, you must first unlock the vehicle using the "Unlock" button on the key fob.
-After the vehicle is unlocked, you have 60 seconds to enter the vehicle, insert the key in the ignition and move it to the RUN position, otherwise the engine will cancel remote start and automatically turn off.
+Once the vehicle is unlocked, you have 60 seconds to enter the vehicle and insert the key in the ignition and turn it to the ON position.
+Otherwise, the system will cancel the remote start and automatically turn off.